 - A basic rule of thumb here is "Natural"!
 Start your fires with as minimal paper as you can, use very dry wood.

 - Lastly, if you don't know, "Ask here on the forum"!!!
 You will get the answer.
+"Please note" These are suggestions and recommendations, everyones burning situation is different.
+This may not apply to the folks with OWB's, this is just a guide for "residential" wood stove or fireplace burning.
 Happy burning and stay warm, but mostly be safe!